 Currency risk is the risk that the value of financial instrument may fluctuate due to a change in foreign exchange rates.
-The financial instruments of the Fund i.e., bank balances, financial assets held at FVTPL, rent receivable, accrued management fee and accrued expenses and other liabilities are denominated in Saudi Arabian Riyals.
+The financial instruments of the Fund i.e., bank balances, investments carried at fair value through FVTPL, rent receivable, accrued expenses and other liabilities and short term borrowings.
+All are denominated in Saudi Arabian Riyals.
 Accordingly, the Fund is not exposed to any currency risk.